• Skip to primary navigation

 Your lawyer will start the lawsuit and work throughout the entire process.
 It still helps, though, to have a basic understanding of the Oregon laws that govern this process and how it works, step by step:

 • Statute of Limitations.
 Before you file, you need to know that you haven’t missed the opportunity.
 Oregon’s statute of limitations on medical malpractice cases is two years from the incident or two years from when you discovered it occurred and harmed your child.
-Minors can take five years to file.[2]
+The statute of repose states that no suit can begin more than five years after the incident.
+An exception to the rule is for minors harmed before the age of 18.
+The time limit can be paused for five years or one year past their 18th birthday, whichever comes first.[2]

 • Damages.
 You may also want to consider discussing damages with your lawyer before beginning.
-Provide medical records and bills and any other relevant information so they can estimate what you may request in damages.
+Provide medical records, bills, and any other relevant information so they can estimate what you may request in damages.
 This will give you a better sense of what to expect.
 Unlike many states, Oregon does not cap damages in medical malpractice cases, so you can seek as much as you feel is fair.

 • Mediation.
 Unless both sides sign an agreement to waive it, Oregon law requires that defendants and plaintiffs get together to mediate and resolve the situation before filing.
 During mediation, your lawyer will try to reach a settlement agreement that provides you with fair compensation.
 You have a right to reject any offer.

 • The Complaint.
 If the mediation fails or you do not agree to mediate, you can officially file the lawsuit.
 This means your lawyer will file a detailed document that outlines the negligent incident and names all the defendants.
-This serves as notification and gives both sides a chance to investigate and collect evidence and expert witnesses for testimony.
+This serves as notification and allows both sides to investigate and collect evidence and expert witnesses for testimony.

 • The Trial.
-If you have not reached a settlement agreement with the defendants, your lawsuit can end in court.
+If you have not reached a settlement agreement with the defendants, you can take your lawsuit to court.
 Your lawyer takes the collected evidence and presents it to a jury to make your case.
 You will also have witnesses and expert testimony to back up your allegations.
 The jury will decide in your or the defendants’ favor.
 Either side may appeal and continue the case in a higher court.

 How Do I File a Discrimination Complaint?

 • Completing a questionnaire and complaint.
-To officially register and make sure your case is going to the right agency, you’ll first fill out a questionnaire.
+To officially register and ensure your case is going to the right agency, you’ll fill out a questionnaire.

 • An investigation.
 If your case is relevant to BOLI, the Bureau will begin an investigation of the incident.

 • The fact-finding conference.
-You may be required to participate in an investigative discussion during the investigation process.
-This can potentially result in a settlement between both sides.
+During the investigation, you may be required to participate in an investigative discussion, potentially resulting in a settlement between both sides.

 • Conciliation.
 If your case has merit, you can participate in a conciliation process.
 BOLI will lead this and try to get a positive outcome that both sides agree on.

 • Administrative hearing.
 The hearing will take place if the case is not resolved earlier in the process.
-An Administrative Law Judge makes a final decision on the matter, which may include specific actions to remedy the situation.
+An Administrative Law Judge makes a final decision, which may include specific actions to remedy the situation.

 The cerebral palsy lawsuit filing process can be complicated and confusing.
 State laws dictate the steps you must take, and it’s easy to make mistakes along the way.